Chapter 7: Residential Life

 It is inappropriate (and unauthorized) for persons to use bathroom facilities designated for the opposite sex.
 Common bathroom facilities on residential floors are designated for the sex assigned to the floor, unless otherwise indicated.

-Upon arrival, nonresident, overnight guests must register at the residence hall desk (or with residential staff when a residence hall either has no desk, or the desk is not staffed), and must check out upon departure.
+NEW: Residents seeking to host nonresident, overnight guests must obtain authorization from all of their roommates, suitemates, lodgemates or apartmentmates.
+(03/11/04) Upon arrival, nonresident, overnight guests must register at the residence hall desk (or with residential staff when a residence hall either has no desk, or the desk is not staffed), and must check out upon departure.
 Arrangements for temporary housing of overnight guests must be authorized by the head resident or staff official on duty, at the earliest possible date.
 There is a three-night limit on visits by guests in undergraduate residence halls.

 Guests may occupy the vacant half of a double room with the written authorization of the absent occupant.
 Guests of the opposite sex from that of their hosts must be accommodated in space appropriate for their sex.
 (I.e., the host must secure an "official," same-sex host from the floor on which the guest will be staying.)
 No one may serve as host in absentia except during breaks.
 The University reserves the right to require that a guest vacate a room, a residence hall, or the campus, for any reason and at any time.